w3c/wai-about-wai/_about/projects/wai-guide/index.md

 [Authoring Tools List](/WAI/tools-list/authoring/) - Provides a resource that lists authoring tool vendor submitted information about the accessibility of their tools.

-### AuthoringTools Conformance Evaluation Report Tool
+### Authoring Tools Conformance Evaluation Report Tool

 [ATAG Report Tool](/WAI/atag/report-tool/) leads the user step-by-step through the requirements defined by the W3C Authoring Tool Accessibility Guidelines and allows the user to record the results for each requirement.
 The tool generates a report based on this input by the user in HTML and in JSON formats.